 When I first became a genealogist of sorts, hardly anyone I knew had heard of the profession – let alone how to pronounce or spell it properly.
-But ever since genealogy became ‘the new black’ of pastimes, no-one can be forgiven with confusing it with gynaecology or genetics or anything else vaguely biological.
-With the success of the television show Who Do You Think You Are? and the proliferation of the internet sites and magazines dedicated to all things genealogical, it has now become a household word – and the current hobby of a large percentage of those in receipt of a free bus pass.
+But ever since genealogy became ‘the new black’ of pastimes, no-one can now be excused for confusing it with gynaecology or genetics or anything else vaguely biological.
+With the success of television shows, such as Who Do You Think You Are? and Heir Hunters, alongside the proliferation of internet sites and magazines dedicated to all things genealogical, it has now become a household word – and the current hobby of a large percentage of those in receipt of a free bus pass.

 Back in 1984, however, most people could do little more than guess at what the technological revolution would unleash.
-Even that harbinger of our silver-suited future, Tomorrow’s World, had only an inkling of the invention that would bring both porn and family history (two of the most popular uses of the internet) into our homes.
-And in that Orwellian pre-internet year, fresh out of university with a mediocre science degree and facing the economic realities of the North-South Divide, I made the decision to follow Norman Tebbit’s advice, and went to London (albeit in the overnight mail train from Stranraer) in search of a job.
+Even that harbinger of our silver-suited future, Tomorrow’s World had only an inkling of the invention that would bring both porn and family history (two of the most popular uses of the internet) into our homes.
+In that Orwellian pre-internet year, fresh out of university with a mediocre science degree and facing the economic realities of the North-South Divide, I made the decision to follow Norman Tebbit’s advice, and went to London (albeit in the overnight mail train from Stranraer rather than bicycle) in search of a job.

-And lo and behold, one day before Christmas, when London was looking its most enticing – and expensive – I spied an advertisement for a trainee genealogical researcher in the window of the Job Centre in Kensington High Street (where the more glamorous appointments were said to be advertised).
+And lo and behold, one day before Christmas, when London was looking its most enticing – and expensive – I spied an advertisement for a trainee genealogical researcher in the window of the Job Centre in Kensington High Street (where the more glamorous appointments were said to be found).
 Even my interviewer was not clear what exactly I’d be doing for £3 an hour, 35 hours a week.
 But what I do remember is that she made the job sound rather exciting – like becoming a private detective without the risks.
-And although the advert had caught my eye because it had initially looked like a job where my biology degree might come in useful, anything was preferable to my current position of temporary shelf-stacker in Sainsburys, West Ealing.
+Although the advert had caught my eye because it had initially looked like a job where my biology degree might come in useful, anything was preferable to my current temporary position of shelf-stacker in Sainsburys, West Ealing.